Connecting Commutativity and Classicality for Multi-Time Quantum Processes: Discussion and Conclusion

 Throughout this article, we have analysed the connection between classicality and commutativity for Markovian processes probed at multiple points in time.
 In the two-time setting, it is straight forward to identify the pertinent operators whose commutativity should be assessed.
 Using the the availability of a full basis of input states, one can then proof an equivalence between commutativity and non-invasiveness, providing a connection between operational and structural notions of classicality.
 In the multi-time setting, Kolmogorov consistency conditions provide an operationally meaningful notion of classicality; however, it is, a priori, unclear what the relevant operators are to check for commutativity.
 Here, we have identified the relevant operators, and our work can be seen as a multi-time extension of L{\"u}ders' theorem.
 As discussed, many crucial assumptions of L{\"u}ders' theorem immediately break down (or become too restrictive) in the multi-time setting, e.g., the guarantee of a full basis of system states at each time.
 Nonetheless, we have detailed the relevant operators and commutator expressions that imply a connection between operational and structural notions of classicality, putting these distinct notions on a comparable mathematical footing.
 We have thus overcome a number of complications that arise naturally in physically meaningful scenarios, including probing open system dynamics over multiple times with general quantum measurements.

 In particular, in Sec.~\ref{sec::no_ext_Lud}, we first exemplified how Kolmogorov consistency does not guarantee the vanishing of the analogous commutator expression to the one L{\"u}ders originally considered, and subsequently derived a novel relevant `absolute' commutator expression that indeed implies that satisfaction of Kolmogorov consistency conditions (see Thm.~\ref{thm:abs-CM-to-KM}).
 Following this, in Sec.~\ref{subsec:classical-com}, we derived additional assumptions such that Kolmogorov consistency implies commutativity (see Thm.~\ref{thm:KM-to-abs-CM}).
 Lastly, in Sec.~\ref{sec::NCGD}, we connected our results with existing literature to demonstrate the connection between commutativity, classicality, and the ability of the dynamics to generate and detect coherence with respect to sharp measurements in a fixed (but otherwise arbitrary) basis.
+Along the way, we showed, by way of numerous (counter-)examples that the connection between commutativity and classicality indeed requires more restrictive assumptions in the multi-time case than in the two-time scenario.
+In turn, this demonstrates that the consideration of multi-time phenomena fundamentally prohibits `simple' extensions of L\"uders' theorem.